SpiderSec101/Web_Application_Security_Testing/Recon/Active_Recon.md

     wafw00f -a example.com
 #### gospider
     gospider -s https://example.com -w -d 0
    This tool used to crawl the webiste recursively.
-Here -w is used for the adding the subdomains inscope, -d is used for depth control. -d 0 is used for the infinite recurse and by default set to 1.
+Here -w is used for output in Wayback Machine format, helping find historical URLs. -d is used for depth control. -d 0 is used for the infinite recurse and by default set to 1.
 #### hakrawler
     echo 'example.com' | hakrawler -subs -d 3
 #### katana